The Abolish the Tax Lien Sale coalition meetings are every Monday at 4pm. Join us! For more information, contact Elise at email@example.com.

 Who We Are:

-The Abolish the NYC Tax Lien Sale Coalition is a citywide coalition calling on the City of New York to abolish the tax lien sale, and develop an alternative system of tax collection and property disposition that promotes neighborhood stability and equity through supporting community land trusts (CLTs).
-Read more in our joint report, Commodifying Our Communities here.
+NYCCLI is a founding member of the Abolish the NYC Tax Lien Sale Coalition.
+With citywide allies, we are calling on the City of New York to abolish the predatory tax lien sale and develop an alternative system of tax collection and property disposition that promotes neighborhood stability and equity, through community land trusts (CLTs) and other strategies.
+Read more in NYCCLI’s joint report, Commodifying Our Communities here.

 The Abolish the NYC Tax Lien Sale Coalition includes community land trusts, non-profit developers and housing advocacy and policy organizations (see full list below).
 In 2020, we successfully organized to: 1) limit the reauthorization of the Tax Lien Sale to just one year, 2021, 2) substantially reduce the number of properties eligible for the lien sale; 3) secure public funding for outreach and education to those affected by the lien sale; and 4) create a task force of community stakeholders to formulate alternative methods of addressing delinquent property taxes and City service fees.
 Because the current authorization for the lien sale ends this year, the City Council and the Mayor have to have created an alternative by 2022.